Qazeer/InfoSec-Notes/L7/1-Methodology.md

   1. Nessus scan on all ports testing for RCE

      ```
+     # Transfomr a list of servers hostnames / IP into a comma separated list
+     sed ':a;N;$!ba;s/\n/ /g' <FILE>

      Advanced Scan
+     # Scan all 0-65535 ports
      Settings -> Discovery -> Scan type -> Port scan (all ports)
+     # Scan for RCE vulnerabilities
-     Plugins -> Only keep "Gain a shell remotely" enabled
+     Plugins -> Only keep "Backdoors", "Gain a shell remotely" and "Service detection" enabled
      ```

   2. Ping sweep with nmap